gneu77/rx-signals/docs/rp_state_effects_start.md

 > The diagram shows the UI as event source, but later on we will see that other event sources are possible too.

 Comparing MVU with MVC (Model-View-Controller), MVU having an unidirectional data flow and MVC having a bidirectional data flow, is often mentioned as a major difference (the controller updates the view on model changes and updates the model on events).
-However, in modern MVC implementation, this is not true.
+However, in modern MVC implementation, this is not true!
-Using the observer-pattern, also in MVC, the data is flowing unidirectional.
+By also using the observer-pattern in MVC, the data is flowing unidirectional.

 ![MVC](./images/mvc_unidir.svg)